Paint a Plate

-Why pay for expensive plates when you can paint original dishes of your own?
-With some plain white dishes and ceramic paint, you're all ready to do a fun art activity that the whole family is sure to enjoy.
+Why pay for expensive plates when you can paint original designs on your own dishes?
+This plate painting activity is sure to put your kid's artistic skills to the test and she'll create a lovely keepsake in the process.
 Kids can paint ceramics at their next party, adults can create unique platters for dinner parties, or the whole family can create a special set of dishes together.

 What You Need: